chinamike65/hugo-tuolesi/content/book3/book3en.md

 The second branch is the offering branch.
 There are two types of offerings here: the superior offering and the supreme offering.

-These two verses are about offering offerings, which are offerings made with worldly offerings.
+These two verses are about making offerings, which are offerings made with worldly offerings.

 There are ten offerings here: